+There were no limited English proficient residents at the facility during the audit period nor were there any disabled residents.
 The Connection, American with Disabilities Policy and Procedure, asserts and affirms the agency will comply with the Americans with Disability Act (ADA).
 7.0, Responsibilities and Procedures requires that staff, to ensure effective communication with clients/residents who are deaf or hard of hearing, The Connection Inc. (TCI) will provide access to interpreters who can interpret both effectively, accurately and impartially both receptively and expressively, using any necessary specialized vocabulary.
 The agency is also required, as stated in paragraph 3., to ensure written materials are provided in formats or through methods that ensure effective communication with clients/residents with disabilities, including residents who have intellectual disabilities, limited reading skills, or who are blind or have low vision.
-Interviews with the agency's Program Director confirmed the agency would not rely on resident interpreters to assist a disabled or limited English proficient resident in reporting an allegation of sexual abuse or sexual harassment.

 According to the Program Director, the agency has access to professional translations services and to bilingual staff.
 Prior to entry into the facility/program, she indicated, residents are screened out with regard to certain disabilities because of the nature of the program, which is work release, however when a disabled resident is admitted the facility "meets them at the point of their needs".
-She also described how staff (case managers) complete a function literacy test and if a resident is limited in his reading skills and comprehension, the case manager in a one-on-one session would read everything to the resident to ensure he understood it and to give him the information necessary to participate fully in the facility's approach to prevention, response and reporting of sexual abuse and sexual harassment and the zero tolerance program.
+She also described how staff (case managers) complete a function literacy test and if a resident is limited in his reading skills and comprehension, the case manager in a one-on-one session would read everything to the resident to ensure he understood it and to give him the information necessary to participate fully in the facility's approach to prevention, response and reporting of sexual abuse and sexual harassment and the zero- tolerance program.
+Staff consistently stated during their interviews they would not rely on a resident to interpret for another resident in making an allegation of sexual abuse or sexual harassment.
+Although they did not mention the contact with the interpretive services, they stated they would call in a bi-lingual staff person.
+The facility documented on the Pre-Audit Questionnaire that they have not had any disabled residents or limited English proficient residents in the past twelve (12) months making an allegation of sexual abuse.